Plant stem: Stem structure

-Stem usually consist of three tissues, dermal tissue, ground tissue and vascular tissue.
-The dermal tissue covers the outer surface of the stem and usually functions to waterproof, protect and control gas exchange.
-The ground tissue usually consists mainly of parenchyma cells and fills in around the vascular tissue.
-It sometimes functions in photosynthesis.
-Vascular tissue provides long distance transport and structural support.
+Stem usually consist of three tissues: dermal tissue, ground tissue, and vascular tissue.

+Dermal tissue covers the outer surface of the stem and usually functions to protect the stem tissue, and control gas exchange.
+The predominant cells of dermal tissue are epidermal cells.

+Ground tissue usually consists mainly of parenchyma, collenchyma and sclerenchyma cells, and they surround vascular tissue.
+Ground tissue is important in aiding metabolic activities (eg. respiration, photosynthesis, transport, storage) as well as acting as structural support and forming new meristems.
 Most or all ground tissue may be lost in woody stems.

-The dermal tissue of aquatic plants stems may lack the waterproofing found in aerial stems.
+Vascular tissue, consisting of xylem, phloem and cambium; provides long distance transport of water, minerals and metabolites (sugars, amino acids); whilst aiding structural support and growth.
 The arrangement of the vascular tissues varies widely among plant species.

 Dicot stems

 Dicot stems with primary growth have pith in the center, with vascular bundles forming a distinct ring visible when the stem is viewed in cross section.
 The outside of the stem is covered with an epidermis, which is covered by a waterproof cuticle.
 The epidermis also may contain stomata for gas exchange and multicellular stem hairs called trichomes.
 A cortex consisting of hypodermis (collenchyma cells) and endodermis (starch containing cells) is present above the pericycle and vascular bundles.

 Woody dicots and many nonwoody dicots have secondary growth originating from their lateral or secondary meristems: the vascular cambium and the cork cambium or phellogen.
 The vascular cambium forms between the xylem and phloem in the vascular bundles and connects to form a continuous cylinder.
 The vascular cambium cells divide to produce secondary xylem to the inside and secondary phloem to the outside.
 As the stem increases in diameter due to production of secondary xylem and secondary phloem, the cortex and epidermis are eventually destroyed.
 Before the cortex is destroyed, a cork cambium develops there.
 The cork cambium divides to produce waterproof cork cells externally and sometimes phelloderm cells internally.
 Those three tissues form the periderm, which replaces the epidermis in function.
 Areas of loosely packed cells in the periderm that function in gas exchange are called lenticels.

 Secondary xylem is commercially important as wood.
 The seasonal variation in growth from the vascular cambium is what creates yearly tree rings in temperate climates.
 Tree rings are the basis of dendrochronology, which dates wooden objects and associated artifacts.
 Dendroclimatology is the use of tree rings as a record of past climates.
 The aerial stem of an adult tree is called a trunk.
 The dead, usually darker inner wood of a large diameter trunk is termed the heartwood and is the result of tylosis.
 The outer, living wood is termed the sapwood.